Microsoft (MSFT) Price Prediction and Forecast

 Microsoft Share Price Estimates 2025-2030

-Microsoft Price Forecast and Prediction for 2028: We expect Microsoft’s P/E ratio to drop to 30x in 2028 but grow its top line 14%.
-In 2028, we have Microsoft’s revenue coming in around $420 billion and an EPS of $22.62 suggesting a stock price estimate at $678.00 or a gain of 45.17% over the current stock price.
+Microsoft Price Forecast and Prediction for 2028: We expect Microsoft’s P/E ratio to drop to 30x in 2028 but growing its top line 14%.
+In 2028, we have Microsoft’s revenue coming in around $420 billion and an EPS of $22.62 suggesting a stock price estimate at $678.00 or a gain of 47.38% over the current stock price.

 |Year